Redlands City Council agenda: May 5, 2026

 Both locations provide air-conditioned space, activities and access to bottled water or refill stations.
 The centers are closed on Sundays and holidays.

-The National Weather Service warned that “daily max temperature records will likely be broken for many locations” as temperatures climb into the upper 90s and low 100s across the Inland Empire this week.
+The National Weather Service said “daily max temperature records will likely be broken for many locations” as temperatures climb into the upper 90s and low 100s across the Inland Empire this week.

 Sign up for our weekly newsletter